 An individual study plan shall be established for each doctoral student, specifying details such as funding, supervision, coursework, and thesis work.
-The programme comprises 240 ECTS credits for the award of a doctoral degree.
+The programme comprises 240 ECTS credits for a doctoral degree.
 A doctoral student admitted to a programme leading to a doctoral degree may, if they so wish, pursue a licentiate degree as an intermediate goal.